patel-nikhil/dbToolkit/README.md

 ### Design

-dbToolkit is designed the [Qt] framework and uses [PyQt5], a set of Python bindings for the Qt application framework.
+dbToolkit is designed using the [Qt] framework and uses [PyQt5], a set of Python bindings for the Qt application framework.